xmartlabs/fountain-docs/FountainRxJava2.md

 This module provides a [`Listing`] component based on a [Retrofit RxJava2 adapter](https://github.com/square/retrofit/tree/master/retrofit-adapters/rxjava2).

-## Network Support Listing Creator
+## Network Support Listing Creator for paged endpoints

-A Listing with Network support can be created invoking `createNetworkListing`.
+A Listing with Network support for paged endpoints can be created invoking `createNetworkListing`.
 ```kotlin
 FountainRx.createNetworkListing(
   networkDataSourceAdapter: RxNetworkDataSourceAdapter<out ListResponse<NetworkValue>>,